-Considerations related to the current novel coronavirus disease ("COVID-19")
+Considerations related to the recent novel coronavirus disease ("COVID-19")

 In December 2019, an outbreak of illness caused by COVID-19 was identified in Wuhan, China, and the virus has since continued to spread globally.
 In March 2020, the World Health Organization declared COVID-19 a global pandemic, and the President of the United States declared the COVID-19 outbreak a national emergency.
-Since the initial stages of the pandemic, certain economies in regions throughout the world have started to reopen; however, the U.S. has started to see a sizeable resurgence in the number of positively identified infections.
-While the U.S. epicenter of the COVID-19 pandemic was originally presumed to be in the northeast region of the country, infections have continued to spread throughout the south and mid-west regions of the U.S., leading to health-related concerns in states where the Company has several key manufacturing facilities.
-In an attempt to minimize the transmission of COVID-19, significant social and economic restrictions have been imposed throughout the U.S. and abroad.
-These restrictions, while necessary and important for public health, have negative business-related implications for the Company and the U.S. and global economies.
-In consideration of the Company's global customer base, the rates at which economies across the globe recover or worsen may drive varying levels of end-market demand for the various performance chemicals provided by the Company's three segments.
-In turn, the magnitude and duration of the COVID-19 pandemic create significant uncertainties for the Company's customer demand and financial results and, during the quarter ended June 30, 2020, have caused adverse impacts on the Company's results of operations.
+In an attempt to minimize transmission of COVID-19, significant social and economic restrictions have been imposed in the United States and abroad.
+These restrictions, while necessary and important for public health, have negative business-related implications for the Company and the U.S. and global economy.
+The magnitude and duration of these negative implications create significant uncertainties for the Company's financial results and will have an adverse impact on its future operating cash flows.
+However, management continues to expect that available cash, cash from operations, and existing debt financing arrangements will provide the Company with sufficient liquidity through at least May 2021.